syncfusion-content/wpf-docs/wpf/Calculate/Inside-CalcEngine.md

-> Note: The value returned is a string holding the computed quantity.
+N> The value returned is a string holding the computed quantity.

 ## How Things Work